 Africa & the Middle East

-Egypt opened its seaside resorts in the Red Sea, South Sinai and Matrouh costal governate to tourism on July 1.
+Egypt is open with a negative COVID test within the previous 72 hours.
 All passengers are required to have their temperature taken, full out a Public Health card and show proof of a valid health insurance policy.

 The United Arab Emirates is still mainly closed to US citizens, but Dubai opened back on July 7.
-You need to take a COVID-19 test within 96 hours of your flight and show your airline a negative result; if you don’t have the results, you will be tested on arrival and required to isolate while awaiting said results.
-You also need to have health insurance covering coronavirus or sign a declaration agreeing to cover the costs of treatment and isolation.
+You need to take a COVID-19 test within 48 hours of your flight and show your airline a negative result.
+Emirates is currently offering COVID travel insurance for free to passengers that book and travel by Jan.
+31, 2021.

 Australia & Pacific